Nahid0121Ctg/Auto-Link-Search-Bot/README.md

-# Auto Link Search Bot
+# Terabox Link BD Bot

 A powerful and intelligent Telegram bot to search and fetch movie/series links directly from your Telegram channel.
 Built using **Pyrogram** and **MongoDB**, optimized for speed, accuracy, and user engagement.